How to Troubleshoot and Fix a WordPress Critical Error

 Few WordPress problems are as frustrating as the dreaded message: "There has been a critical error on this website."
-You want to know how to resolve this error as quickly as possible and restore your website — but the critical error message provides little insight into what, exactly, has gone wrong or how it can be resolved.
+You want to know how to fix the WordPress critical error as quickly as possible and restore your website, but this message provides little insight into what caused the problem or how to resolve it.

 What causes the “There Has Been a Critical Error on Your Website” error?

 These errors typically involve obstacles to PHP code execution.
-Perhaps there is an unresolved error with the WordPress theme or plugins — or maybe you've surpassed your wp_memory_limit.
-Either way, you'll need to address the problem swiftly, or you risk suffering these issues:
+Perhaps there is an unresolved error with the WordPress theme or plugins, or maybe you've surpassed your wp_memory_limit.
+In many cases, a faulty plugin, an outdated PHP version, or a theme conflict is the root cause.
+Either way, you'll need to address the problem swiftly, or risk running into issues such as:

 • The White Screen of Death (WSoD).
-Replacing content with a plain white screen, this blank behemoth can stand in the way of your website when incompatibilities or poor coding enter the picture.
+Replacing content with a plain white screen, this error blocks your site completely when incompatible code or poor updates interfere with normal function.

 • Internal server errors.
-As the go-to generic response for unexpected issues, the HTTP 500 internal server error reveals that the server is unable to fulfill a request because it has encountered an unexpected problem.
+As the go-to generic response for unexpected issues, the HTTP 500 internal server error reveals that the server is unable to fulfill a request because of a deeper configuration or PHP issue.

 • Database connection errors.
 Another problematic message that can cause untold frustration: "Error establishing a database connection."
 This means that your site is unable to connect to the required database.
 This prevents you from accessing not only your site but also your WordPress dashboard for admins.